digital-plusplus/GAIA/README.md

 Compatibility
 =============
-* Currently this code is tested for Windows and WebGL
+* Currently this code is tested for iOS, Android, Windows and WebGL
-* It should run perfectly on a Mac, Android and iOS (to be tested)